RnNasciment0/RnNasciment0/README.md

 I'm a Computer Science student with a strong passion for technology!
 Currently, I'm responsible for maintaining the website of the IEEE UFF Computer Society student branch.
 I also develop projects focused on data science, artificial intelligence, and software development.

-I have experience in web development, computer architecture, and data analysis.
+I have experience in web development and data analysis.
 At the moment, I'm deepening my knowledge in **data pipelines** and **machine learning**.

 ---